 On behalf of the Department of Homeland Security (DHS or the Department), I am pleased to submit the enclosed update to the DHS Integrated Strategy for High-Risk Management (Integrated Strategy).
-This is our second semi-annual update since GAO narrowed the scope of the former Strengthening DHS Management Functions High Risk area to Strengthening DHS IT (Information Technology) and Financial Management Functions.
-We are sustaining strong performance across our acquisition and human capital functions, which were removed from this High-Risk issue area, while redoubling our focus on challenges and opportunities in financial management and IT.
-This update provides our current status and future plans to fully address our remaining agreed upon outcomes.
+The Department continues to sustain strong performance across our acquisition and human capital functions, which the Government Accountability Office (GAO) removed from this High-Risk issue area in 2023, while increasing our focus on challenges and opportunities in financial management and information technology (IT).
+This update provides our status, initiatives, and future plans to fully address our remaining agreed upon outcomes.